AnmolGithubx/LeetCode_Questions/README.md

 - Navigate through the folder structure to find solutions for specific topics (e.g., Arrays, Strings, Trees, etc.) or difficulties (Easy, Medium, Hard).

 ### 2. Understand the Code
-- Each solution file is commented for clarity, with detailed explanations and step-by-step breakdowns where necessary.
+- Each solution file is neatly for clarity.

 ### 3. Contribute (Optional)
 - Found a bug or have an idea for improvement?
 You're welcome to contribute!
 Just follow the steps below to make a pull request.